 Before starting, make sure your desired WiFi network is on the air.
 Then, attach the included WiFi antenna to the antenna port on S-32 back.
 Point it straight up.
 If you’re not sure about the network, test it first with another WiFi device.

-How to Reconnect WiFi Network on the Denon S-32 Internet Radio
+How to Connect WiFi Network on the Denon S-32 Internet Radio

 When you tap the power button, you’ll see the “Please Wait” message.
 The bottom line, shows several status messages as the S-32 powers up.
 In the next picture, the “Checking function…,” message displays.